 1. Impaired Property Endorsement – This coverage endorsement responds if a third party’s product cannot be used or is less useful because it uses insured components or ingredients and can be restored by replacement, repair, adjustment, or removal of the insured’s component or ingredient.
 The trigger for the impaired property is your ingredient or component has potentially made another product less useful.

-2. Cost To Refund, Repair, or Replace Endorsement – This coverage amends first-party coverage to include the costs to refund, repair, or replace insured’s
+2. Cost To Refund, Repair, or Replace Endorsement – This coverage amends first-party coverage to include the costs to refund, repair, or replace the insured’s